Kommunicate-io/Kommunicate-Web-SDK/docs/docs/configuration-access-token-url.md

 > Login to [Kommunicate](https://www.kommunicate.io).
 Go to Dashboard -> [Webhooks and Security](https://dashboard.kommunicate.io/settings/webhooks-security).
 Scroll down to Security section and enter your server URL for authentication in input field.

 This URL should accept POST request with the following two request parameters.
-The user should provide the access token in the **accessToken** option while initializing the plugin.
+The user should provide the password in the **password** option while initializing the plugin.

 ![Access_Token_Aunthentication.png](assets/Access_Token_Aunthentication.png)